• Pinterest

 Since I am right handed, I hold the stems in my left hand.
 With my right hand, I add the the different silk flowers at a slight angle.
 Because of where I was going to use these bouquets, I made them one sided.
 If I was going to use them in a vase on a table where they could be seen from all angles, I would make the bouquet in a round shape.
 An example of how to make a round hand tied bouquet can be found here:

-I like to work with bushes of silk flowers that I can either cut apart with my bolt cutters or needle nose pliers.
+I like to work with bushes of silk flowers that I can cut apart using bolt cutters or needle nose pliers.
 Some of the bushes are made with individually wired stems which makes it a lot easier to bend and shape the stems how ever you want them.

 I often add swirls or pig tails to the ends of the stems to add interest.
 I use a pen and twist the stem around the pen and then gently pull it out, leaving a spiral shape.